nimble-dev/nimbleEcology/README.md

 * basic capture-recapture distributions (Cormack-Jolly-Seber),
 * hidden Markov model distributions for multi-state and multi-event capture-recapture models,
+* occupancy models,
-* occupancy models, and
+* dynamic occupancy models, and
-* dynamic occupancy models.
+* N-mixture models.

 Community contributions or suggestions for other needs are welcome.